+7) REFUELING:

-- 7) REFUELING: - a) Only one bike is allowed per pit stall while refueling, except during team style events.
+- a) Only one bike is allowed per pit stall while refueling, except during team style events.
 While refueling, the rider must be off the motorcycle and the motorcycle must be securely supported by a mechanical stand.
-No other work may be performed on any motorcycle in the pit box while refueling. - b) Engine must be shut off. - c) Someone must be standing directly in front of the front wheel on the hot side of pit wall with a 10BC fire extinguisher at the ready.
-"At the ready" means pin pulled and hand on handle/trigger. - d) The use of a funnel while refueling during a race is prohibited. - 8) Riders are advised to bring a 10BC fire extinguisher. - 9) TRAFFIC at BIR: - a) All traffic on the track side of the chain link fence (both paved and grassy areas) is one way, 10MPH, in the direction of the track flow. - b) Traffic on the far side of the chain link fence (the pit return road) is also one way, 10MPH, in the opposite direction of track flow. - c) No vehicular traffic is permitted on the asphalt next to the pit wall. - 10) No welding is allowed in the pits. - 11) PIT SIGNALS: - a) No one may sit, stand, kneel, or lean on the concrete barrier along the front straight of the track from Pit Entrance to Pit Exit. - b) No one may place anything on the concrete barrier. - c) No one may reach or hold a sign over the concrete barrier. - d) Everyone should face traffic when standing beside the concrete barrier. - e) No one is allowed to spectate from the concrete barrier. - f) Two personnel per team, maximum, may signal rider and run lap charts in the area between the hot pit lane and the trackside wall.
-Crossing of the hot pit lane should be kept to an absolute minimum.
+No other work may be performed on any motorcycle in the pit box while refueling. - b) Engine must be shut off. - c) Someone must be standing directly in front of the front wheel on the hot side of pit wall with a 5BC fire extinguisher at the ready.
+"At the ready" means pin pulled and hand on handle/trigger.
+A dedicated individual standing on the hot side of the pit wall with unobstructed access to the bike, holding a 5BC or larger fire extinguisher standing a safe distance (between 6 and 10 feet away recommended), with pin pulled and hose aimed at the bike. - d) The use of a funnel while refueling during a race is prohibited. - 8) Riders are advised to bring a 5BC fire extinguisher.

+9) TRAFFIC at BIR:

+- All traffic on the track side of the chain link fence (both paved and grassy areas) is one way, 10MPH, in the direction of the track flow. - b) Traffic on the far side of the chain link fence (the pit return road) is also one way, 10MPH, in the opposite direction of track flow. - No vehicular traffic is permitted on the asphalt next to the pit wall. - 10) No welding is allowed in the pits.

+11) PIT SIGNALS:

+- a) No one may sit, stand, kneel, or lean on the concrete barrier along the front straight of the track from Pit Entrance to Pit Exit. - b) No one may place anything on the concrete barrier. - c) No one may reach or hold a sign over the concrete barrier. - d) Everyone should face traffic when standing beside the concrete barrier.

-12) Riders must inform Pit Zero what pit they are using, as assigned in race registration.
+- e) No one is allowed to spectate from the concrete barrier. - f) Two personnel per team, maximum, may signal rider and run lap charts in the area between the hot pit lane and the trackside wall.
+Crossing of the hot pit lane should be kept to an absolute minimum. - 12) Riders must inform Pit Zero what pit they are using, as assigned in race registration.